randomthinkr/solid-principles/src/main/java/dev/csv/buboyn/solidprinciples/singleresponsibility/README.txt

 In addition, there is a test with two test methods.
 Both fail because they represent changes we want in our code.

-To run the test you must go to test/edu/solid/srp /TestRecommender.java and, with the right button select run as -> JUnit Test
+To run the test you must go to TestRecommender.java and, with the right button select run as -> JUnit Test

 The test requires that you make two functional changes: